Pratikshinde55/Terraform-State-Backend/README.md

 Note: Not required to set-up "State Locking"  when state file save in local, but if we want to save 'terraform state file' in Centralized Storage (Remote Backend) then need to set-up of Terraform
 State Locking.

-🌟Remote State File/ State Locking :--
+## Remote State File/ State Locking :--

 Remote state file means we can save our "terraform.tfstate" file in Centralized Storage.

 Using centralized storage means keeping all Terraform configuration information in one place that everyone on the team can access.
 It helps everyone work together smoothly and ensures that everyone has the same up-to-date information about the infrastructure.
 It also adds security features like access control and makes it easier to back up and manage large amounts of data.

-⚙️Following steps need to do on AWS console :
+- Following steps need to do on AWS Console :

 ⚡Step-1:(Create an S3 Bucket)